Tackling causes for our community

 Furthermore, we have used Social Media such as Cumbria Research and Campaigns Group blog and facebook to highlight county issues.

-- We are working with the other Cumbria bureaux in developing a Research and Campaign blog – creating and curating it, and spearheading its development at manager meetings.
+- We are working with the other Cumbria Services in developing a Research and Campaign blog – creating and curating it, and spearheading its development at manager meetings.

 - We keep it updated with information provided by Cumbria.

 - We keep regular attendance at these meetings, which are every three months (more regular when necessary).